 MA college hockey title odds

-The Minnesota Golden Gophers are the title favorites with odds of +250 to go all the way on DraftKings Sportsbook MA.
-They are followed closely by Michigan (+350), Denver (+500), and Quinnipiac (+600).
+There are only four teams remaining with a shot at the national title.
+The Minnesota Golden Gophers are the title favorites with odds of +155 on DraftKings Sportsbook MA.
+They are followed closely by Michigan (+250) and Quinnipiac (+390).

 Keep in mind that these odds are subject to change up until puck-drop of each individual game, as well as throughout the course of tournament.
 Odds can also vary from sportsbook to sportsbook.